turri21/GalaksijaPLUS_poseidon-ep4cgx150/README.md

 Finally, several improvements have been migrated from the respective port for the [Senhor](https://github.com/turri21/Senhor) board (MiSTer clone).

+Port to Poseidon and Senhor by [turri21](https://github.com/turri21) additional help by [CoreRasurae](https://github.com/CoreRasurae). -- The Senhor team --

 ## Galaksija first model.

 It is possible to disable the ROM C (PLUS model) and ROM D by entering the following command in BASIC: